nrdvana/userp/doc/protocol.md

 Records are encoded as a number of bytes of 'extra' field specification. (omitted if there are no 'extra' fields or ad-hoc fields)  The bytes are decoded into an array of field or symbol references (and types, for symbol references).
-This is followed by the static portion of the record (to the alignment of the record type), followed by any non-static 'field', followed by the 'extra fields', if any.
+This is followed by the static portion of the record (to the alignment of the record type), followed by any 'non-static' field, followed by the 'extra fields', if any.

 Userp Stream Protocol 1